BobLiterman/Rboretum/README.md

 ** **
 Are you visiting this repo after seeing the **totally rad** talk at SSB 2020 by @ErenAda ?
 Welcome!
 Just so you know...Rboretum is very much a work in progress, **and raising early issues would be very helpful**.
 What do you wish you could easily do in R?
 Let me know and I'll try to make it happen for you.

-For basic usage, please see a **brief tutorial script in 'inst' folder**...all to be expanded soon!
+For basic usage, please see the associated vignette.

 Feel free to reach out to me on Twitter (@BobLiterman) or over e-mail (literman@uri.edu) ** **